JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/README.md

 #### 1.1 Log into the AWS console
 Sign in to the AWS Management Console as an IAM user who has PowerUserAccess or AdministratorAccess permissions, to ensure successful execution of this lab.

+#### 1.2 Deploy the infrastructure using AWS CloudFormation
+Click [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https%3A%2F%2Faws-well-architected-labs-virginia.s3.amazonaws.com%2FReliability%2F200_Testing_Backup_and_Restore_of_Data%2Fbackup-lab.yaml&stackName=WA-Backup-Lab) to deploy the stack.

+Under **PARAMETERS**:

+1. Select an **AvailabilityZone** to launch the resources in.
+2. For **LatestAmiId** leave the default value.
+This will automatically retrieve the latest AMI ID for Amazon Linux 2.
+3. Specify an email address that you have access to for **NotificationEmail**.

 ### Step2: Create a Backup Plan